lucyvost/distorted_diffusion/README.md

 # Improving Structural Plausibility in 3D Molecule Generation via Property-Conditioned Training with Distorted Molecules

-This repository accompanies the paper "Improving Structural Plausibility in 3D Molecule Generation via Property-Conditioned Training with Distorted Molecules" ([preprint here](https://www.biorxiv.org/content/10.1101/2024.09.17.613136v1)), and provides a Jupyter notebook implementing a dataset augmentation method designed to be combined with conditional generation methods to enhance the plausibility of generated molecules.
+This repository accompanies the paper "Improving Structural Plausibility in 3D Molecule Generation via Property-Conditioned Training with Distorted Molecules" ([preprint here](https://www.biorxiv.org/content/10.1101/2024.09.17.613136v1)).
 Our approach involves introducing distorted molecules into training datasets and annotating each molecule with a label that reflects its level of distortion, and consequently, its structural quality.
 By training generative models to distinguish between high- and low-quality molecular conformations, we enable selective sampling from high-quality regions of the learned space, resulting in an improvement in the validity of generated molecules.

 ![image](https://github.com/user-attachments/assets/0ea71839-6e0e-4b65-bd1f-4743d876610c)